Machaj940/alx-higher_level_programming/0x05-python_exceptions/README.md

-Contains code for python exceptions
+Contains code for python exceptions.